What Is First-party Data and Why Is It So Important?

 For example, suppose a customer spends a lot of time watching videos on your website.
 In that case, you know they like video content, and you can highlight more video content on product pages or in the resource section of your website.

-A lot of advertising leverages third-party data, but with 1st party data, you can deliver better-targeted ads across all your advertising platforms.
-For example, you could pull a list of customers from your CRM that bought a specific product and target them with a set of ads to a related product.
-If you want to drive registrations to your new event, you can deliver targeted advertising to your customers who have purchased that product.
+With first-party data, you can deliver better-targeted ads across all your advertising platforms.
+For example, you could pull a specific list of customers that bought a specific product and target them with a set of ads for accessories for that product.
+If you want to drive registrations for a product-related event, you can deliver targeted advertising to your customers who have purchased that product.
 Since you know your customers, their interests, and their past behavior, you can offer hyper-relevant advertisements to a receptive audience.

 Predictive analytics enables you to analyze the activity of consumers and predict what they are most likely to do next (also known as next-best action).
 For example, by analyzing website traffic patterns, you learn that a consumer typically follows a particular path through the website, viewing certain pages and product information, and is therefore highly likely to buy a certain product.
 You can then surface content, products, and sales or specials specific to driving that desired behavior.

 Audience insights allow you to look at a group of consumers with similar traits and analyze their activity with your company, whether that’s content they consume, products they purchase, traffic patterns on the website, or something else.

 Suppose you know a consumer matches a defined audience, and your analysis shows that the audience spends a lot of time looking at camping equipment during the summer months.
 With this insight, you can surface sales to this audience related to products that fall into this category.